acidburn0zzz/watchman/README.md

 Any action performed on a group is performed on all of the services in it.
 Watchman's exit code will be non-zero if any of the actions fail.

-The only special group for now is the “all” group, which is created by default (and re-created if removed).
-If the group is empty, then all actions performed on it will be performed on all of the services in watchman's init directory.
-If it's not empty, it's being treated like any other group.

 Variables
 ---------
 There are some variables you can use to alter a service's behaviour.